microsoft/autogen/website/docs/topics/llm-observability.md

 # LLM Observability

-AutoGen supports advanced LLM observability and monitoring through partner providers.
+AutoGen supports advanced LLM observability and monitoring through built-in logging and partner providers.

 ## What is LLM Observability
 AI agent observability is the ability to monitor, measure, and understand the internal states and behaviors of AI agent systems.